TheCornerian/TheCornerian.github.io/_posts/2025-03-05-Getting-Started-in-Animal-Research.md

 8. Find a mentor and lab group that is supportive, patient, and kind: This is important.
 Facing your fears and lack of experience is going to frequently put you in vulnerable and potentially embarrassing situations.
 Being in a nurturing learning environment is going to be key for you to be willing to put yourself in the hot seat over and over again.
 Communicate with your PI and senior lab members, make goals, and allow yourself to be held accountable to them.
 You will face failures during your graduate school journey.
 That is why resilience is often stated as the most important quality in successful graduate students.

 If you've read up to this far, thank you!
 I hope you will take away something that helps you on your journey, or just found it an interesting enough read!
 We all come into graduate school from different places, and it's okay to be unsure of your boundaries as you begin to navigate a career in medical research.
 Take it slow, take care of yourself, and don't be afraid of facing failure, or your fears.

-Blaine